JHeroGR/resume/README.md

 # Resume

-My resume built in HTML and CSS
+Hardcoded Website of my resume in HTML and CSS

 [^1]: Footnote